 I continue to add more light highlights to the cup – though they vary in brightness and temperature – some are a little lighter and brighter than other areas.
 It is good to have this variation when studying how to paint light, as your painting will look flat otherwise.

-Next will work on painting the book that is at the base of the painting.
+Now we will work on painting the book that is at the base of the painting.
 For that we mix up a dark grey color by mixing ultramarine blue, orange and white together.

 Here I use my palette knife to scrape away some of the brown paint on the lower right side to clean up the area.
 As I don’t want any of the brown color to mix with the new paint I will apply to that area.